How to use the command 'autoconf' (with examples)

 Explanation:

-• template-file: The path to the template file that will be used to generate the configuration script.
+• template-file: The input template file that guides the generation of the configuration script.

 Conclusion: